-- 1. List A (all are required) - a.
+- a.
 Dean's, chairperson's, and/or departmental colleague's observations of teaching. - b.
 Student opinions about course content and presentation style as determined by teaching evaluations and/or documentation of student support. - c.
 Syllabi of courses taught. - d.
-Candidate generated narrative of teaching philosophy, plans, techniques, effectiveness, etc. - 2.
-List B (optional) - a.
+Candidate generated narrative of teaching philosophy, plans, techniques, effectiveness, etc.

+- a.
 Examples of communicating subject matter by different means or methods such as lecture, discussion, lab exercise, demonstration, and practical experience. - b.
 Mentoring of students in undergraduate research / scholarly projects and creative works.